Education in Georgia (U.S. state)

-Education in Georgia consists of public and private schools in Georgia (U.S. state), including the University System of Georgia, Technical College System of Georgia, private colleges, and secondary and primary schools.
+Education consists of public and private schools in the U.S. state of Georgia, including the University System of Georgia, Technical College System of Georgia, private colleges, and secondary and primary schools.

 Governance structure

 The vast majority of public schools in the state are operated by county-ordered districts, with city-based districts (autonomous from county districts) being a small minority (namely Pelham, Atlanta, Decatur, Social Circle, Marietta, Commerce, Dalton, Dublin, Gainesville, Jefferson, Rome, Thomasville, Trion, Valdosta, Vidalia, Bremen, Buford, Calhoun, and Cartersville).

 State Board of Education

 The Georgia Department of Education (GaDOE) administers public education in the state.
 The department is administered by an elected State Superintendent of Schools.
 Local municipalities and their respective school districts operate individual public schools but the GaDOE audits performance of public schools.
 The GaDOE also makes recommendations to state leaders concerning education spending and policies.